Kirkby railway station: 1970s rebuild

-The modern station consists of a single platform on either side of the road overbridge, with a ticket office and waiting room at street level.
-The single track is broken up by a large buffer stop, which separates the electric Merseyrail trains from the diesel-run Northern services.
-Passengers wishing to go from one to another must walk a dozen yards or so along the platform to move between trains (a similar layout exists at Ormskirk).
-This layout was adopted both to avoid the need for through travellers to change platforms when changing trains and also for operational convenience – the lines to Fazakerley and Rainford are both single track (as noted previously), which facilitates the easy turnaround of trains here.
+The rebuilt station consisted of a single platform on either side of the road overbridge, with a ticket office and waiting room at street level.
+The single track was retained, with a buffer stop stopping the trains from meeting.
+Passengers wishing to go from one service to another walked along the platform to move between trains (a similar layout exists at Ormskirk).
+This layout was adopted both to avoid the need for through travellers to change platforms when changing trains and also for operational convenience – the single track lines to Fazakerley and Rainford facilitated the easy turnaround of trains here.

+Extension to Headbolt Lane

+As part of the second Merseyside Local Transport Plan (covering expansion of public transport in the region from 2006 to 2011), plans were drawn up for the expansion of the electrified line beyond Kirkby station, including a new interchange facility at Headbolt Lane, where a station had previously planned in the early 1970s but not built.
+After a series of exploratory technical assessments and studies were carried out, construction of the new station was announced by the Liverpool City Region Combined Authority in August 2019, as part of a £172m funding package.

+The development and construction of the new station saw a 0.75 mile (1.2 km) long section of line between the two stations being doubled, although single-line running was maintained through Kirkby station itself.
+With through-running restored, the platform east of the overbridge used by services to Wigan was taken out of use and access removed; Merseyrail trains travelling in both directions stop on the remaining single platform on the west side.
+The new layout came into service with the opening of Headbolt Lane in October 2023.

 Accidents and incidents

 On 27 June 1857, a goods train collided with an excursion train stopped at Kirkby.
 The goods train passed a signal at danger protecting the stationary passenger train, overrunning it by 238 yd.
 More than 200 people were injured, some of them severely.
 The driver and guard of the goods train were found to be at fault for the incident, having not reacted to an adverse signal in a timely fashion despite clear weather and good visibility.
 The report also found that the Lancashire and Yorkshire Railway had neglected to make best use of available safety measures.

-In 1987, a Class 508 electric multiple unit collided with the buffer stop.

-In 1991, a passenger train collided with the buffer stop.

-In 1997, Class 507 electric multiple unit 507 031 collided with the buffer stop.